toarnabtrainer/Zoho_CRM/Lead_Contact_Customer.md

 ---

-## Example of Leads, Contacts, and Customers in Zoho CRM:
+## Examples of Leads, Contacts, and Customers in Zoho CRM:

 Here are some examples to illustrate the differences between **Leads**, **Contacts**, and **Customers** in Zoho CRM: